Chart Color Schemes

 Cultural Diversity

-Gowanbrae's population was found to be more culturally diverse than most local markets, with 25.4% born overseas and 30.1% speaking a language other than English at home.
-Christianity was the predominant religion in Gowanbrae, accounting for 61.1% of its population, compared to 43.9% across Greater Melbourne.
-The top three ancestry groups were English (18.3%), Australian (18.0%), and Italian (13.9%).
+Gowanbrae was found to be more culturally diverse than most local markets, with 25.4% of its population born overseas and 30.1% speaking a language other than English at home.
+Christianity is the main religion in Gowanbrae, comprising 61.1% of people, compared to 43.9% across Greater Melbourne.
+The top three ancestry groups are English (18.3%), Australian (18.0%), and Italian (13.9%).

 Frequently Asked Questions - Diversity